dotingalaxy/namah/README.md

 ## Development Status
 🚧 **In Development** - Website is currently being planned and built.

+## Event Registration

+- Explore the new **Electronics Masterclass for Kids** event page at `/events/electronics-masterclass-for-kids` for a full 12-month curriculum overview.
+- The registration form is implemented with Netlify Forms (`name="electronics-masterclass"`).
+Successful submissions redirect to `/events/electronics-masterclass-for-kids/success`.
+- After deploying to Netlify, monitor form submissions in the Netlify dashboard under **Forms → electronics-masterclass**.

 ## Contact
 For questions about the website or NAMAH Association, please reach out through our official channels.